OsiriX-Foundation/kheops/README.md

 If you want to add a new language in the KHEOPS UI, please follow the explanations below.

 KHEOPS use by default the english.
 If a translate is not present, KHEOPS will use the english translate.
-The translate file for Kheops is in the directory below: **KheopsUI/src/lang**
+The translate file for KHEOPS is in the directory below: **KheopsUI/src/lang**

 KHEOPS UI use the internationalization plugin [Vue I18n](https://kazupon.github.io/vue-i18n/).

-The translate file is in JSON format.
 Some features used of **Vue I18n** will be explain bellow, but if you want more details you can read the [documentation of Vue I18n](https://kazupon.github.io/vue-i18n/introduction.html).

 #### Named formatting